How to Ask for Reviews from Your Customers

 Here are some of the review request examples for different platforms:

-While some customers write the reviews, you can help them inspire their feedback submissions by emailing review requests directly.
+While some customers write reviews, you can help them inspire their feedback submissions by emailing review requests directly.

 Review Request Email Example:

 The positive reviews from outstanding customers like you could help us boost our confidence.
 Could you take a minute from your schedule and share your happy experiences?
 We will be forever grateful.

 If you have Google My Business Page, seek out Google reviews.
 Google reviews increase your online visibility.
 Here’s how to ask for a Google review example: